marmelab/react-admin/docs/Actions.md

 We won't re-explain all these options here, but we'll focus on the most useful ones in react-admin.

+- `onSuccess(data, variables, context)`: The `onSuccess` function is called when the query returns.
+It receives the query data, the [query variables](https://tanstack.com/query/latest/docs/react/guides/query-functions#query-function-variables) and the [query context](https://tanstack.com/query/latest/docs/react/guides/query-functions#queryfunctioncontext).

+- `onError(error, variables, context)`: The `onSuccess` function is called when the query fails.
+It receives the error, the [query variables](https://tanstack.com/query/latest/docs/react/guides/query-functions#query-function-variables) and the [query context](https://tanstack.com/query/latest/docs/react/guides/query-functions#queryfunctioncontext).

+- `onSettled(data, error, variables, context)`: The `onSuccess` function is called after the query either succeeded or failed.
+It receives the query data (can be `undefined` if the query failed), the error (can be `undefined` when the query succeeded), the [query variables](https://tanstack.com/query/latest/docs/react/guides/query-functions#query-function-variables) and the [query context](https://tanstack.com/query/latest/docs/react/guides/query-functions#queryfunctioncontext).

 **Tip**: In react-admin components that use the data provider method hooks, you can override the query options using the `queryOptions` prop, and the mutation options using the `mutationOptions` prop.
 For instance, to log the dataProvider calls, in the `<List>` component, you can do the following:

 {% raw %}